An Expeditionary Army Ready For The Next Challenge, Not The Last

 Innovation and experimentation form the bedrock of Future Soldier.
 This will be achieved through expanding our relationship with the Defence industry and driving experimentation from within the force.

-A new Experimentation and Trials Group, based around the 2nd Battalion, The Yorkshire Regiment and specialist trials and development units, will lead on trialling new technologies and integrating them into the way that we will fight and operate.
-It will begin its work in 2022.
+A new Experimentation and Trials Group, based around the 2nd Battalion, The Royal Yorkshire Regiment and specialist trials and development units, will lead on trialling new technologies and integrating them into the way that we will fight and operate.

-The British Army Battle Lab will open in 2022 and will, through investment and collaboration with our partners, industry, and allies, enable the early adoption of next generation capabilities.
+The British Army Battle Lab will, through investment and collaboration with our partners, industry, and allies, enable the early adoption of next generation capabilities.
 It is part of a joint environment innovation hub known as Defence BattleLab.

 A new Land Industrial Strategy (LIS) will strengthen our relationship with the Defence industry and unlock the potential of innovation and development.